CogStack/CogStack-NiFi/docs/deploy/workflows.md

 4. `OpenSearch_ingest_annotate_ES_MedCATService_to_ES` - the same as (3) but reading notes from Elasticsearch.

 If you are using Nifi with SSL mode (which is on by default as of the upgrade to version 1.15+), please note that all of these templates have SSL configured (SSLContext service controller being present), please make sure that you set the password(s) to the key/trust(store) for the templates to work.

+There are more workflows available in the sections below

+<span style="color: red"><strong> IMPORTANT:</strong></span> if you do not see some workflows in the NiFi Template Web interface then you will have to manually go to the `./nifi/user-templates` folder and upload whatever templates are missing, the reason for this is that NiFi keep its own available template(s) file separately and we do not update this as it will overwrite the user's own file.

 <br>